A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing: Runtime Evolution of Sensing Parameters

-Fig. \ref{fig:tau} and Fig. \ref{fig:phi} show the frequency distributions of the optimized sensing parameters that correspond to the estimation results presented in Fig.~\ref{fig:omega5:10} and Fig.~\ref{fig:omega20}.
-In Fig.~\ref{fig:tau}, the optimized sensing time of this work's protocol exhibits a trend similar to that reported by Belliardo et al.~\cite{belliardo2024model}.
+Supplementary Figure \ref{fig:tau} and \ref{fig:phi} show the frequency distributions of the optimized sensing parameters that correspond to the estimation results presented in Figure 2 and 3 of the main document.
+In Supplementary Figure~\ref{fig:tau}, the optimized sensing time of this work's protocol exhibits a trend similar to that reported by Belliardo et al.~\cite{belliardo2024model}.
 In both cases, the sensing time initially decreases as time resources are dissipated, and then slightly increases near the end of the estimation process as the remaining resources become limited.
 Nevertheless, the advantage of our protocol is the faster convergence speed as evidenced by the steeper slope and a smaller number of experiments (40 in ours while $>$ 90 in others).
 This is because the search space of our algorithm is comparably smaller which is in the range of 0-40 $\mu$s, thanks to the narrowed range from the output of the protocol's $1^{\text{st}}$ Stage.
 It is also worth to mention that the method by Bonato et al. \cite{bonato2016optimized} follows an exponential function to select the sensing time $\tau$.
 Most of the experiments choose a very small $\tau$ while large values of $\tau$'s are selected very sparsely.
 This effect is very similar to the method by Nolan et al. \cite{nolan2021machine} in which $\tau$ is fixed as $\tau_{\text{min}}$.
 This unfortunately results in a significant loss of exploration in the search space.
-In addition to the sensing time optimization, Fig. \ref{fig:tau} shows the distribution of controlled phase $\varphi$ during the runs of the three algorithms.
+In addition to the sensing time optimization, Supplementary Figure \ref{fig:tau} shows the distribution of controlled phase $\varphi$ during the runs of the three algorithms.
 It can be observed that the evolution of $\varphi$ has a stark difference among the three protocols, but they all exhibit convergence toward the final stages of the estimation sequence, as evidenced by the bright point on the far right of each figure.
-The results in Fig. \ref{fig:phi} further confirm that our protocol converges faster.
+The results in Supplementary Figure \ref{fig:phi} further confirm that our protocol converges faster.